OWASP/www-project-g0rking/index.md

 tags: example-tag
 level: 2
 type: tool
-pitch: A tool for quickly analyzing the common vulnerabilities in your domain with the help of Google Dorking!!
+pitch: A tool for quickly analyzing the common vulnerabilities in your domain with the help of Google Dorking.

 ---